 Sleeping Beauty debuted, it is.
 In 2020, the baby name Aurora was ranked 36th by the SSA, compared to 757th in 1960, the year after the movie came out.
 The Latin name means “dawn” and Aurora is the third most-searched name on Nameberry this year.
 7 Isla

 name Isla is of Spanish and Scottish origin meaning “island,” and has been ranked the fourth most popular name for girls so far in 2021.
 The timeless name’s current popularity may be thanks in part to actress Isla Fisher and Queen Elizabeth’s great-granddaughter Isla Elizabeth Phillips, born in 2012.
 8 Theodore

-baby name Theodore is of Greek origin and means “gift of God,” according to Namberry.
-Not only is the name the fourth most popular name on Namberry right now, but the possibilities for nicknames are just adorable.
+baby name Theodore is of Greek origin and means “gift of God,” according to Nameberry.
+Not only is the name the fourth most popular name on Nameberry right now, but the possibilities for nicknames are just adorable.
 Theo, Teddy, and Ted are all cute options for babies with a stately name like Theodore.
-9 Finn Finn means “fair or white” and is of Irish origin.
-The name has seen a slow rise in popularity in recent years, possibly at least in part due to the late Cory Monteith’s character Finn on Glee.
-While the name Finn is currently the 90th most popular baby name this year according to The Bump, it’s number five on Namberry’s most-searched name list.
+9 Finn Finn means “fair” or “white” and is of Irish origin.
+The name has seen a slow rise in popularity in recent years, possibly at least in part due to the late Cory Monteith’s Glee character, Finn.
+While the name Finn is currently the 90th most popular baby name this year, according to The Bump, it’s No. 5 on Nameberry’s most-searched name list.
 10 Aurelia

-The Latin name Aurelia means “the golden one,” according to Namberry, who ranked the name fifth
+The Latin name Aurelia means “the golden one,” according to Nameberry, who ranked the name fifth

 most popular for baby girls so far this year.
 It’s similar enough to the popular baby girl name Arya, made popular by the iconic Game of Thrones character, that Arya could actually be used as a nickname for Aurelia.
 11 Amelia Fly View Productions/E+/Getty Images